knative/docs/docs/getting-started/first-source-trigger.md

 ## Creating your first Source
 Now that we have a `Broker`, let's send some CloudEvents to using a `Source`.

-A `Source` is Kubernetes custom resource (CR) that emits CloudEvents to a specified location (in our case, a `Broker`).
+A `Source` is a Kubernetes custom resource (CR) that emits CloudEvents to a specified location (in our case, a `Broker`).
 Basically, a `Source` is exactly what it sounds like: it's a "source" of CloudEvents.

 You can check the current state of sources in your deployment by running the following command: